New York State Route 430

 New York State Route 430 (NY 430) is a state highway located entirely within Chautauqua County, New York, in the United States.
 Its western terminus is located at the Pennsylvania state line near the hamlet of Findley Lake in the town of Mina.
 The eastern terminus is located in the city of Jamestown at a junction with NY 60 and NY 394.
 NY 430 is ceremoniously designated as the Senator Jess J. Present Memorial Highway in honor of Jess Present, a New York State Senator from Jamestown.

 Municipalities NY 430 runs through include (from west to east) the villages of Sherman and Mayville, the hamlet of Maple Springs, the village of Bemus Point and the city of Jamestown.
 Besides NY 60, NY 430 intersects with NY 76 in Sherman and NY 394 in Mayville.
 It meets the Southern Tier Expressway (Interstate 86 or I-86 and NY 17) multiple times: in Sherman via NY 76, twice in Bemus Point (once by way of a short expressway designated as the unsigned NY 954J and also via an interchange located southwest of NY 954J), and in Jamestown via Strunk Road.
 NY 430 also runs along the east side of Chautauqua Lake, and services both Long Point State Park and Midway Park.

-The portion of NY 430 east of Mayville was originally designated as part of NY 17 in 1924; the remainder was originally designated as New York State Route 75 as part of the 1930 renumbering of state highways in New York.
+The portion of NY430 east of Mayville was originally designated as part of NY 17 in 1924; the remainder was originally designated as New York State Route 75 as part of the 1930 renumbering of state highways in New York.
 NY 75 was renumbered to NY 430 c.
 1932.
 NY 430 was extended eastward to its current terminus in Jamestown in the late 1970s after NY 17 was realigned onto a newly completed section of the Southern Tier Expressway between Bemus Point and Jamestown.